Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-6.md

     in smaller ++ [x] ++ larger
 ```

-Finding the largest number under 100,000 that\'s divisible by 3829.
+Finding the largest number under 100,000 that's divisible by 3829.

 ```hs
 largestDivisible :: (Integral a) => a